Idol Dreams: Manga

 Originally titled Thirty-one I Dream in Japan, the series is written and illustrated by Arina Tanemura.
 It is serialized in the bimonthly magazine Melody since April 27, 2013.
 The chapters were later released in 7 bound volumes by Hakusensha under the Hana to Yume Comics Melody imprint.
 While writing the series, Tanemura announced that several characters from Neko to Watashi no Kinyōbi, which ran concurrently in Margaret, would be making minor appearances.

 The limited edition of volume 3 was bundled with a character song CD for Tokita, featuring the song "Sakura-iro Time Trip" (桜色Time trip) with lyrics written by Tanemura.
 Tokita was voiced by Ryohei Kimura, who had provided the voice for Eichi Sakurai in the anime adaptation of Full Moon o Sagashite, one of Tanemura's previous works.

 In 2015, Viz Media licensed the series for North American distribution in English, under the title Idol Dreams and with the Shojo Beat imprint.
-Volume 4 was originally slated to be released on November 7, 2017, but was delayed to due to a fire in the warehouse storing the books.
+Volume 4 was originally slated to be released on November 7, 2017, but was delayed due to a fire in the warehouse storing the books.

+The series went on an hiatus starting with the October 2020 issue of Melody, and has not resumed serialization since.
+The seventh volume was the last one to be released before that indefinite break.